SummaryRead the full fact sheet

 Non-allergy triggers that can lead to asthma symptoms include:

-- airway infections like colds and flu, especially during infancy
+- airway infections like respiratory viruses, COVID–19, and , especially during infancy

-- food additives – such as sulphites in food and drink.
+- – such as sulphites in food and drink.

 Tips to reduce exposure to cigarette smoke

 Do not allow anyone to smoke in your home.
 Smoking in a small area like a car is especially bad and opening the windows does not help.
-Even if you do not smoke near your children, the smoke remains in your clothes and can still affect children.
+Even if you do not smoke near your children, or someone with asthma, the smoke remains in your clothes and can still affect them.

 Tips to reduce the risk of airway infections

-To reduce the risk of an airway infection, such as colds or flu:
+To reduce the risk of an airway infection, such as COVID-19, colds or flu:

-- avoid contact with others who have cold or flu symptoms
+- avoid contact with others who have respiratory illnesses, cold symptoms or flu symptoms

-- avoid sharing personal items with someone who has cold or flu symptoms
+- avoid sharing personal items with someone who has respiratory illness, cold symptoms or flu symptoms

 Tips to reduce exposure to indoor pollution